 Museums change lives.
 They increase our sense of wellbeing, help us feel proud of where we have come from, inspire, challenge and stimulate us, and make us feel healthier.
 They help us understand the past and face the challenges of the future.
 And they need the support of communities now more than ever.

 Like many galleries and museums, our Visitor Centre was hit financially by the coronavirus crisis.
-Although we have been able to reopen, we lost 6 months of business over the summer and missed out on welcoming 60,000 visitors to our exhibition.
-Tours, talks and school visits were cancelled, our volunteer shifts were cancelled, and we had to invest in new furniture and equipment in order to open our doors once again.
+Although we have been able to reopen, we lost many months of business and missed out on welcoming 60,000 visitors to our exhibition.
+Tours, talks and school visits were cancelled along with volunteer shifts, and we had to invest in new furniture and equipment in order to open our doors once again.

-By supporting this project, as well as illuminating the bridge you will also be helping to keep our Visitor Services team active so that we can continue researching and sharing the history of our bridge, sharing incredible images from our archive collection, telling the stories of the men who ‘walked the chains’ and inspiring the next generation of problem solvers through our education programme.
-Thank you.
+By supporting this project, as well as illuminating the bridge you helped to keep our Visitor Services team active so that we can continue researching and sharing the history of our bridge, sharing incredible images from our archive collection, telling the stories of the men who ‘walked the chains’ and inspiring the next generation of problem solvers through our education programme.
+Thank you!
+We wouldn’t be here without you.

 About Clifton Suspension Bridge Trust